-Lecture cor ntact ours (incl . seminars, discussions) No. Topic full-time studies part-time studies part-time studies with e -learning elements 311.
-Essence of research methodology, principles of the scientific research.
+1 Lecture cor ntact ours (incl . seminars, discussions)

+No. Topic full-time studies part-time studies part-time studies with e -learning elements

+315. Essence of research methodology, principles of the scientific research.
 The role of researches in the development and improvement of the company performance.
 General requirements for research work.
 Research work organization.
 Stages of research conducting and creating a structure for research paper.
-4 2 1 312.
-4 2 1 313.
-General scientific methods, data collecting (gathering) methods and data processing techniques in modern research.
+4 2 1

+316. 4 2 1

+317. General scientific methods, data collecting (gathering) methods and data processing techniques in modern research.
 Specifics of qualitative and quantitative research.
-4 2 2 314.
-The essence and structuring of the research theoretical background.
-Requirements for development and presentation of the research theoretical background.
-Search and selection of the information sources and analysis of its content according to the research aim.
-4 2 1 315.
-Research design (descriptive, experimental, quasi-experimental, data mining schemes).
-4 2 1 316.
-Research variables and their measurement scales (data types).
+4 2 2

+318. 4 2 1

+319. Research design (descriptive, experimental, quasi-experimental, data mining schemes).
+4 2 1

+320. Research variables and their measurement scales (data types).
 Determination of variables according to the aim, question, hypothesis of the research.
-4 2 1 317.
-4 2 1 318.
-The essence of the statistical hypothesis.
+4 2 1

+321. 4 2 1

+322. The essence of the statistical hypothesis.
 Types of relationships between variables.
 Hypotheses about statically significant differences and correlation between variables.
 Statistical conclusion and its reliability.
-4 2 2 319.
-4 2 2 320.
-Possibilities for statistical analysis of the research data (indicators of descriptive statistics, inferential statistics tools and their correspondence to the research design).
-4 2 2 321.
-Introduction to multivariate statistics.
-Univariate, bivariate and multivariate statistics for different research designs.
-Possibilities of dispersion analysis, regression analysis, application of factor analysis.
-4 2 1 322.
-Formatting and presentation of research results.
-4 2 1 Total: 48 24 16
+4 2 2

+323. 4 2 2

+324. 4 2 2

+325. 4 2 1

+326. 4 2 1

+Total: 48 24 16

-Independent work description: Study form Type of independent work Form of control
+Independent v vork description: Study form Type of independent work Form of control